 - Salmon

 The decision as to which fish you want to raise will ultimately rely on your skill, financial capacity, market demand, and agro-climatic condition.
-This refers to the normal soil types, rainfall, temperature, and water availability that affects the type of vegetation in the area.
+This refers to the normal soil types, rainfall, temperature, and water availability that affect the type of vegetation in the area.

 3. Dual Crop Farming

-Dual crop farming or multiple cropping can be either mixed cropping or intercropping.
-Mixed cropping refers to raising two or more types of crops in the same area while intercropping is raising different crops in close proximity.
-Dual crop farming is very popular among farmers because it optimizes the use of equipment, soil, and water as well as farming supplies; it also maximizes the production of a small farm all year-round.
+Dual crop farming is very popular among farmers because it optimizes the use of equipment, soil, water, and farming supplies; it also maximizes the production of a small farm all year round.

 Farmers like that it reduces the risk of total loss from calamities, drought, pests, and diseases.
 Some good examples of multiple cropping are growing strawberries and watermelons in Florida or wheat and soybeans in addition to corn and canola in the Carolinas.